welisten/Node_API_Proxy_Server/README.md

 ## Endpoints

-- `GET /api`: Rota principal que encaminha as requisições para a API de clima.

-## Estrutura do Projeto
+- `GET /api`: Main route that forwards requests to the weather API.

+## Project Structure

-- `public/`: Contém arquivos estáticos (HTML, CSS, JS).
+- `public/`: Contains static files (HTML, CSS, JS).
-- `routes/`: Contém as definições de rotas para o servidor proxy.
-- `.env`: Arquivo que contém as variáveis de ambiente
+- `routes/`: Contains route definitions for the proxy server.
-- `index.js`: Arquivo principal do servidor.
+- `index.js`: Main server file.
-- `package.json`: Lista de dependências e scripts do projeto.
+- `package.json`: List of dependencies and project scripts.

-## Contribuição
+## Contribution

-Contribuições são bem-vindas!
-Sinta-se à vontade para abrir issues e pull requests.
+Contributions are welcome!
+Feel free to open issues and pull requests.

-## Licença
+## License

-Este projeto está licenciado sob a Licença MIT.
+This project is licensed under the MIT License.